 Bodybuilding differs from powerlifting or Olympic lifting in that it’s judged on a competitor’s physical appearance rather than physical strength.

-To do this, many bodybuilders start with an off-season followed by an in-season way of eating — referred to as a bulking and cutting phase, respectively.
+To do this, many bodybuilders start with an off-season followed by an in-season way of eating, referred to as a bulking and cutting phase.

 The following cutting phase focuses on losing as much fat as possible while maintaining muscle mass developed during the bulking phase.
-This is achieved through specific changes in diet and exercise over a period of 12–26 weeks (1).
+People aim to achieve this through specific changes in diet and exercise over 12–26 weeks (

 There are several health benefits associated with bodybuilding.

-In order to maintain and build muscles, bodybuilders exercise frequently, performing both resistance and aerobic training.
+Bodybuilders frequently exercise to maintain and build muscles, performing both resistance and aerobic training.

 Resistance training increases muscle strength and size.
-Muscle strength is highly correlated with a lower risk of dying from cancer, heart and kidney disease, as well as several other critical illnesses (2).
+Muscle strength has links with a lower risk of dying from cancer, heart and kidney disease, as well as several other critical illnesses (2).

 In addition to exercise, bodybuilders also focus on their nutrition.